connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

-# ESLINT > AIRBNB > PRETTIER > VS CODE

 This guide is a step-by-step walkthrough for setting up a Javascript linting workflow.
 I work exclusively on MacOS (10.15 Catalina), so your mileage may vary on Linux and Windows.
-The focus is on vanilla, browser-based Javascript, but it includes incidental coverage for [React](https://reactjs.org/) as well.
+The focus is on vanilla, browser-based Javascript, but includes incidental coverage for [React](https://reactjs.org/) as well.

 **The goal:**
 1. Install [ESLint](https://eslint.org/) locally, which will check our code for style and structural errors.
 1. Set the [AirBnB Style Guide](https://github.com/airbnb/javascript) as our default ruleset.
-1. Install either [Prettier](https://prettier.io/) or [this fork](https://github.com/btmills/prettier) of Prettier to enable powerful auto-formatting whenever we save a JS file.
+1. Install either [Prettier](https://prettier.io/) or [this fork of Prettier](https://github.com/btmills/prettier) to enable powerful auto-formatting whenever we save a JS file.
 1. Integrate ESLint and Prettier into VS Code so that all formatting work can be handled directly within the editor.

 If I've made any mistakes, as I'm sure I have, please feel free to [submit a pull request](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) or [raise an issue](https://github.com/connorrose/Web-Dev-Workflow-Guide-For-Beginners/issues).
 If you follow everything listed here and it still won't work (and you're on Mac), just get in touch and I'll do my best to help you troubleshoot.